claudiuconstantin/forest-time-jekyll/about.md

 title: About
 permalink: /about/
 ---
-This will be the about section.
-For now, you can find me on [Twitter](http://twitter.com/gaboratorium).
+Hi, I am Gabor Pinter and I like to code.
+You can find me on [Twitter](http://twitter.com/gaboratorium) and [GitHub](http://github.com/gaboratorium).